These 53 Smoking Statistics Paint a Grave Picture for 2024

 (World Health Organization)

-WHO reports that more than 80% of the 1.3 billion tobacco users worldwide reside in the middle to low-income countries.
+WHO reports that more than 80% of the 1.3 billion tobacco users worldwide reside in middle to low-income countries.
 Tobacco use adds to poverty, as money required to fund basic needs is diverted to buying tobacco.

-10. The Western Pacific region has the highest number of smokers worldwide.
+20. The Western Pacific region has the highest number of smokers worldwide.

 (Statista)